Trump Names Wall Street Lawyer Clayton as SEC Chairman

 Clayton has worked on many of the securities deals that the SEC regulates and has represented Wall Street powerhouses including Goldman Sachs and Barclays.

-Clayton is the latest Trump choice with Wall Street connections.
+He is the latest Trump choice with Wall Street connections.
 His nominee for Treasury secretary, Steven Mnuchin, is a former Goldman executive.
-Trump also has tapped current Goldman President Gary Cohn to be his top economic adviser and billionaire investor Wilbur Ross to head the Commerce Department.
+Trump also has tapped Gary Cohn, until recently Goldman's president, to be his top economic adviser, and billionaire investor Wilbur Ross to head the Commerce Department.

 Clayton would succeed Mary Jo White, a former federal prosecutor who also had worked as a corporate attorney before being named SEC chair by President Barack Obama.

-Note: This story has been corrected to show that Gary Cohn was until recently president of Goldman Sachs, not currently.